 Working at Height Health and Safety: The Initial Assessment

-A risk assessment should always be carried out before any work takes place.
-There are several metrics which need to be carefully identified well in advance including:
+A risk assessment should always be carried out before any work takes place to establish any potential hazards when you are working at a height.
+There are several metrics that need to be carefully identified well in advance including:

 - What are the hazards of working at height during extreme temperatures?

 - Are severe weather conditions (such as excessive heat or thunderstorms) predicted?

 - What nearby dangers may be present (such as the proximity of dangerous machinery or overhead power lines)?

 In order to fully understand the dangers of working at height, all employees should be aware of any potential risks and actively take precautions to avoid these risks.